kaltura/all-in-one-video-pack.wordpress/readme.txt

 1. Blog main page with video posts
 2. Add a video comment
-3. Management panel Kaltura integration (write a post)
-4. Gallery on management screen
+3. Add Video Screen
+4. Entries Library
 5. Player with interactive options of adding assets (photo, video, audio) to the video and edit
+6. Create Video Posts
-6. The plugin settings page
+7. The plugin settings page
+8. Video Editor

 == Join the Kaltura Community and Contribute to Open Source Video! ==